-This Agreement is executed and intended to be performed in the State of California, and the laws of that under the jurisdiction of the Superior Court of the County of Placer, State of California, and PROVIDER hereby expressly waives those provisions in California Code of Civil Procedure §394 that may have allowed it to transfer venue to another jurisdiction.
+This Agreement is executed and intended to be performed in the State of California, and the laws of that State shall govern its interpretation and effect.
+Any legal proceedings on this agreement shall be brought under the jurisdiction of the Superior Court of the County of Placer, State of California, and PROVIDER hereby expressly waives those provisions in California Code of Civil Procedure §394 that may have allowed it to transfer venue to another jurisdiction.